Here’s why you haven’t met the One.

 And, the more you love yourself, the more you act in appreciative ways that draw people to you.
 If you’ve been together for awhile, you’ll experience your partner as a part of you.
 This means that as you appreciate and love yourself more, you’ll experience more love for HIM.
 When you’re more forgiving of your own faults, you’ll be more forgiving of his.
 This level of appreciation and ease deepens all relationships and commitments.

-Which brings me to the next reason why you haven’t met the One…
+The second reason why you haven’t met the One

 Not being the change you want to see in the world—that is, not being the loving, alive, flirty and playful being you really are at your core.